bids-standard/.github/CODE_OF_CONDUCT.md

 * The reporter or reported person works in the same institution as you.
 * The reporter or reported person is someone you work closely with.
 This could be someone on your team or someone who works on the same project as you (e.g., in multi-institutional collaborations).

-Committee members do not need to state why they have a conflict of interest, only that one exists.
-Other work group members should not ask why the person has a conflict of interest.
-Anyone who has a conflict of interest will remove themselves from the discussion of the incident, and recuse themselves from voting on a response to the report.
+Response group members do not need to state why they have a conflict of interest, only that one exists.
+Other response group members should not ask why the person has a conflict of interest.
+Anyone who has a conflict of interest will remove themselves from the discussion of the incident, and recuse themselves from decisions on a response to the report.

-Should more than two of the BIDS lead incident responders need to recuse themselves, another BIDS steering committee member or maintainer will step in as a temporary lead incident responder.
+If members of the response group need to recuse themselves due to conflict of interests, another BIDS steering committee member or maintainer will be asked to join the response group in their place.

 ### Code of Conduct Enforcement Procedure